BlogVida práctica en Colombia

 How to set your rates (without giving your work away)

-One of the most common mistakes when starting out is charging dirt cheap prices to "steal" students from the competition.
+One of the most common mistakes when starting is charging very little to "steal" students from the competition.
 Don't give your work away.
-Rates usually vary between 20,000 and 60,000 COP per hour depending on the specialty, the complexity of the subject, and your verifiable experience.
+Rates usually vary between 20,000 and 60,000 COP per hour depending on the specialty, the complexity of the subject, and your proven experience.

 My recommendation is to structure your prices in packages.
-Instead of selling a single hour, offer a "10-class package" with a slight discount.
-This ensures constant income and commits the student to finishing the process, which translates into better learning results and, therefore, better recommendations for you.
+Instead of selling individual hours, offer a "10-Class Package" with a slight discount.
+This ensures you consistent income and commits the student to finishing the process, which translates into better learning results and, therefore, better recommendations for you.

 Manos de un tutor escribiendo en su laptop junto a un cuaderno con fórmulas matemáticas y un café.

-The best platforms to get students in Colombia
+The best platforms to find students in Colombia

-To get students, you can rely on recognized platforms like Superprof, Tusclases.co, or Apprentus.
-These sites have good traffic from people looking to learn, but they have a downside: the competition is fierce and, in some cases, the billing models (whether charging the teacher or the student to contact you) can be an obstacle.
+To find students, you can rely on recognized platforms like Superprof, Tusclases.co, or Apprentus.
+These sites have good traffic of people looking to learn, but they have a downside: competition is fierce, and in some cases, the payment models (whether to the teacher or the student for contacting you) can be an obstacle.

-Here is a key piece of information you cannot ignore: according to active ads on Colombia Move (July 2026), the current supply in our classes category is very low, with only 3 active ads.
-This means there is a huge gap in the local market against a student demand that continues to grow.
-It is the perfect time to post your profile and stand out without having to fight against thousands of identical profiles.
+Here's a key piece of information you can't ignore: according to active listings in Colombia Move (July 2026), the supply in our classes category is currently very low, with only 3 active listings.
+This means there's a huge gap in the local market compared to a growing demand from students.
+It's the perfect time to post your profile and stand out without having to compete against thousands of identical profiles.

 Post your service for free on Colombia Move

-Honestly, I would skip the platforms that charge you high commissions from day one.
+Honestly, I would skip platforms that charge you high commissions from day one.
 If you want to reach students all over the country, I recommend taking advantage of remote services in Colombia.
-By posting in a specialized directory, students can contact you directly via your WhatsApp, without intermediaries.
+By posting on a specialized directory, students can contact you directly on your WhatsApp, without intermediaries.

 You can upload photos of your workspace, detail your methodology, and make your prices clear in the services section.
 The key is to write an attractive title, for example: "Conversational English Classes for Professionals" instead of a simple "I give English classes."

-Practical tips to succeed as a virtual teacher
+Practical tips for succeeding as an online teacher

 Teaching online requires more than just turning on the camera.
-Make sure you have a stable internet connection (connect via network cable if possible) and good lighting; if the student can't see you or hear you well, they will hardly book again.
+Make sure you have a stable internet connection (use a wired connection if possible) and good lighting; if the student can't see or hear you well, they'll hardly book again.

 Frequently Asked Questions